GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_fedintegration.md

 - Python program for Charger federate
 - "runner" JSON to enable `helics_cli` execution of the co-simulation

-## Federate Integration with PyHELICS API
+## Federate Integration using the PyHELICS API

 This example differs from the Base Example in that we integrate the federates (simulators) into the co-simulation using the API instead of an external JSON config file.
 Integration and configuration of federates can be done either way -- the biggest hurdle for most beginning users of HELICS is learning how to look for the appropriate API key to mirror the JSON config style.